How to save money in the Bahamas:

 - Bring food.
 At Harborside you will have a full Kitchen, bring foods you can eat for breakfast, lunch and snacking to save money.
 We even freeze bacon, hot dogs, sausage and other meat before we leave, put them in the insulated freezer bags and then pack them in a checked bag.
 Sticks of pepperoni, coffee, coffee filters, blocks of cheese, crackers, cereal, laundry detergent packets, iced tea packets, and bagels are all things that travel well.
 Try to think of things you like snack on that they will charge you a fortune for in the sundry stores.

 - If you drink, ask your taxi driver to stop at the liquor store on the way to the resort.
 Bottles of liquor, wine, and a case of beer will save you a ton of money.
 You can make drinks in the room in plastic glasses and walk to the pool.
 Sure we all want a fancy frozen drink or two but you don't have to pay high drink prices the whole time you are there.
+If your room isn't ready when you arrive they will store your luggage and anything else locked away until it is.

 - Once you are there, go to the local grocery store.
 Harborside has a shuttle that goes to the grocery store a couple times a week.
 It's $7 a person and well worth the money.
 Sure some things are expensive in the store but, what you save by not eating out all the time more than makes up for it.
 Bringing a roller suitcase with you to carry the stuff back to your room keeps you from having to carry everything like a pack mule.
 After you checkout there will be a group of fine young Bahamian boys that will help you carry all your stuff from the store to the shuttle.
 They work their butts off to help you out so do the right thing and toss them a buck or two.
 You can also give them the green stamps the cashier gives you when you check out, or give them to one of the locals.
 They really appreciate it and you probably aren't going to use them.